 While most people associate Kilimanjaro with climbing to the summit, there’s another fantastic way to experience the mountain – through a guided day hike!
 This is a perfect option for those who may not have the time, fitness, or desire to trek to the top but still want to enjoy the beauty of the mountain.

 Kilimanjaro National Park offers several scenic and rewarding day hikes.
 For example, you can explore the rainforest section at the start of the Lemosho or Marangu route, where you’ll encounter wildlife such as monkeys, birds, and butterflies.
-After soaking in the beauty, you can simply turn around and hike back to the starting point.
+After soaking in the beauty, you can turn around and hike back to the starting point.

 Here are some popular day hike destinations through the forest: